MateuszLabun9/Pulse-oximeter-mobile-app/README.md

 ## Presenting received data from oximeter:

-When arduino Uno is connected, bar that is located on the bottom of screen informs user about status of connection.
-When arduino is sending measured data to app, this data is displayed next to BPM label, infomrming user about his pulse.
+When Arduino board is sending measured data to app, this data is displayed next to BPM label, infomrming user about his pulse.
+In addition, status bar is showing that device is connected with green label.

 ![image](https://user-images.githubusercontent.com/44081987/153316185-ccfca566-b067-41b3-a511-692a8a9fd4b2.png)